onflow/cadence/docs/language.md

         // Create a new token as an optional. var tokenA: <-ExampleToken? <- newEmptyExampleToken()

-        // Store the new token in storage by swapping it with whatever
+        // Store the new token in storage by replacing whatever
         // is in the existing location.
-        signer.storage[ExampleToken] <-> tokenA
+        let oldToken <- signer.storage[ExampleToken] <- tokenA
+        // destroy the empty old resource.
+        destroy oldToken

         // create references to the stored `ExampleToken`.
         // `Receiver` is for external calls.
-        // `Provider` is for internal calls by the owner. signer.storage[&Receiver] = &signer.storage[ExampleToken] as Receiver
+        // `Provider` is for internal calls by the owner.
+        // The `Receiver` references is stored in the `published` object
+        // because an account will usually want anyone to be able to read
+        // their balance and call their deposit function
+        //
+        signer.published[&Receiver] = &signer.storage[ExampleToken] as Receiver

+        // The `Provider` reference is stored in account storage
+        // because an account will not want to expose its withdraw method
+        // to the public
         signer.storage[&Provider] = &signer.storage[ExampleToken] as Provider

-        // destroy the empty swapped resource
-        destroy tokenA
     }
 }
 ```

 Now, the resource type `ExampleToken` is stored in the account
-and its `Receiver` interface is available so that anyone can
+and its `Receiver` interface is available via the `published` object so that anyone can
 interact with it by importing it from the account.

 Once an account is prepared in such a way, transactions can be run that deposit